fpirri/gothings-raspi-install/README.md

 #### GoThings is a Docker Distributed Things Operating System (DDT-OS) running on a number of networked things.

-#### Hlite things will use nodejs, vuejs and python-flask technologies.
+#### GoThings uses nodejs, vuejs and python-flask technologies.

+#### GoThings networking is based on http protocol and exploits many of the nginx+lua+redis capabilities

 ------------------------------